French Executive Commission of 1848: Demonstration of 15 May

 At this time the bourgeoisie were becoming increasingly uneasy about the possibility of mob rule leading to a repeat of the Reign of Terror of the first French Revolution.

 Ledru-Rollin planned a fête de la Concorde on 15 May celebrating peace and labor that included decorations that recalled the earlier revolution.

 On 13 May the Executive Commission, nervous about rumors of planned demonstrations, announced that the festival was postponed.

 The move backfired.
 A crowd led by Louis Auguste Blanqui launched an attack on 15 May on the Palais Bourbon, where the Assembly was meeting.

 The head of the National Guard of Paris, General Amable de Courtais, would not order his men to use violence.

 For three hours the Assembly was paralyzed by the demonstrators.

 Order was restored, but the authority of the Commission was damaged.

-The conservative majority in the Assembly blamed the Executive Committee for allowing the incident to occur, saying it was not competent.
+The conservative majority in the Assembly blamed the Executive Commission for allowing the incident to occur, saying it was not competent.

 The arrest of the leaders of the workers, Armand Barbès and Blanqui, left the working people without leaders.

 General Coutais was also arrested, accused of treason.

 The government reorganized the National Guard and moved a large garrison of regular army troops into the center of Paris.

 On 22 May 1848 the Executive Commission dissolved the Club Raspail and the Club Blanqui, left-wing bases.

-Issue of Louis Napoleon
+Issue of Louis-Napoléon

-Louis Napoleon, who was in exile in London, was elected to the National Assembly on 4 June 1848.
+Louis-Napoléon Bonaparte, who was in exile in London, was elected to the National Assembly on 4 June 1848.

 He was known to be ambitious to take supreme power, and had already made two failed attempts, in 1836 and 1840.

-A circular appeared in the departments on 16 June 1848 in which the Executive Government ordered the arrest of Louis Napoleon.
+A circular appeared in the departments on 16 June 1848 in which the Executive Government ordered the arrest of Louis-Napoléon.
 It appears to have been issued just before the question was raised in the National Assembly, and indicates that the government was confident that the motion would pass.

 On 13 June Lamartine and Ledru-Rollin argued in the Assembly that Louis-Napoleon be disqualified, but the majority voted to admit him.

 In the event, Louis-Napoleon sent a letter of resignation, but his plans remained unclear.

 This was another of the steps that weakened the government and led to its fall.